-Keeping a food journal can help you identify the types of foods that trigger certain cravings, so these can be avoided to reduce your chance of weight gain.
+Keeping a food journal can help you identify the feelings that trigger certain cravings, so these can be dealt with in a different way to reduce your chance of weight gain.
 It’s also important to write down how you feel when you eat certain foods – are you focused or distracted?
 Do they make you feel satisfied or hungry soon after?

 Reduce Your Portions To Match Your Slower Metabolism

 After 40, the metabolism slows down up to 5% each decade (9).
-So what was once a healthy amount of food is now too much for your body to handle.
-If you notice your clothes don’t fit as well it could mean that you’re eating too many calories and need to cut back – at by 300 per day if not more.
+So what was once a healthy amount of food is now more than you need.
+If you notice your clothes don’t fit as well it could mean that you’re eating too many calories and need to cut back – by 300 per day is a good place to start.

 Practice Mindful Eating

 Mindful eating can help you slow down and give your body the chance to feel full before overeating.
 You can practice mindful eating by putting down silverware between bites, chewing your food slowly, paying attention to how many times you actually need to swallow food until you are satisfied, sitting at a table during meals instead of in front of TV or computer, stopping when you are full.